jspsych/eyetracking-utils/README.md

 train_data, validation_data, test_data = util.process_tfr_to_tfds(directory_path = path/to/tfrecords, process = util.parse_tfr_element_mediapipe)
 ```

 This line will create 3 TensorFlow datasets: training, validation, and testing data.
 You must use a processing function that matches the tfrecords_processing function you chose earlier.

-Before you pass a TensorFlow dataset to a model, the dataset must be batched:
+Lastly, before passing a TensorFlow dataset to a model, you must batch the dataset.

 ```python
 train_data.batch(batch_size)